rashidarudino/rashidarudino/README.md

 I enjoy exploring new frameworks and libraries used to build UIs.
 While I've explored PowerApps and tinkered with Platform IO for C++ coding on MCUs, my passion truly lies in building apps with React.
 There's nothing quite like seeing hot-reloads instantly update my media changes!

 View my portfolio here: https://www.toycube.shop/
-    🔭 I’m currently working on making tech more playful by creating tutorials at [Toycube](http://www.toycube.com.au/).
+    🔭 I'm currently making tech more fun by creating tutorials at [Toycube](http://www.toycube.com.au/).
+Just a heads-up—my server's running on a mini Raspberry Pi 5, so it might be a bit temperamental!
     🌱 I’m currently learning how to turn code into magic (or at least trying to).
     👯 I’m looking to collaborate on anything that makes the web more awesome!
     🤔 I’m looking for help with finding the perfect balance between work and play.